 General competencies may have arisen from your upbringing/education/hobbies.
 Perhaps you speak many languages or have lived in several countries or have advanced IT skills?

 You only have one chance to make a good first impression.
 Your CV is often the first point of contact between you and your future colleagues.
 That makes it an extremely important document, and worth taking time to get right.
 It should be well-designed and easy to glance through.
 Employers won’t have much time to spend reading it.
+So watch the video below, pause, loop and take notes on how to stand out from the crowd with your CV!

 - Design and length: Structure and simplicity is important when you write your CV.
 It should be no longer than two sides of A4 pages.

-- Customisation: A CV should be useful for all your job applications.
+- Customisation: A CV should be useful for call your job applications.
 However, remember to customize your CV for each position you apply for.
 Perhaps the best way to do this is to insert a 'Personal Statement' or 'Elevator Pitch' near the beginning to grab attention quickly and show why you fit the job description.
 Such a statement will set you apart from other candidates and can be expanded upon in the cover letter.

 - Focus on achievements: In summary, the CV should include background, accomplishments, responsibilities, results.